Pedro de Ampudia: Texas Revolution and border conflicts

-Ampudia began his career in the Spanish army, and emigrated to Mexico following the Mexican War of Independence.
-In 1836, Ampudia served with the Mexican artillery at the Siege of the Alamo and later saw heavy combat at the Battle of San Jacinto.
-During border skirmishes with Texas in the early 1840s, Ampudia commanded the 350-man garrison of Ciudad Mier which was attacked on December 26, 1842, by Texan militia.
-In a bloody two-day battle, over 600 Mexicans were killed but they eventually forced the enemy to surrender, earning the grudging respect of the Texans across the border.
+In 1836, during the Texas Revolution, Ampudia served as commander of the Mexican artillery at the Siege of the Alamo and later saw heavy combat at the Battle of San Jacinto.
+In early 1840's, amid ongoing border tensions with the Republic of Texas, Ampudia commanded the 350-man garrison of Ciudad Mier which was attacked on December 26, 1842, by Texan militia.
+In a bloody two-day battle, the Mexican army took 243 Texans as prisoner.